sulekhajamaluddin/youtube-video-search-player/README.md

 ## Set Up Database

-This project uses PostgreSQL in the backend with Knex and Objections to make database management and querying effienct.
+This project uses PostgreSQL in the backend with Knex and Objections to make database management and querying efficient.
 You have to install PostgreSQL in your local system to make the project work.
 After installing PostgreSQL, in the terminal use the command : `psql -U name_of_databaseuser` or `psql -U postgres` to enter into psql mode.
 The part after `-U` is the username for the database.